SurajVishwakarma333/TabLayout-AndroidStudio/README.md

 # TabLayout-Android Studio

-**This example demonstrates how do I create a Tab Layout in android app.**
+### This example demonstrates how do I create a Tab Layout in android app.

-### Step 1 :
-Create a new project in Android Studio, go to File ⇒ New Project and fill all required details to create a new project.
+**Step 1 : Create a new project in Android Studio, go to File ⇒ New Project and fill all required details to create a new project.**

-### Step 2 :
-Add the following dependency to create a tab layout −
+**Step 2 : Add the following dependency to create a tab layout**

   `implementation 'com.android.support:design:28.0.0'`